slowernews/wisdom-tldr/chapters/chapter_3_action.md

 We don’t have an «imagination» we have a memory.
 Creative minds are rarely tidy.

+> *'Good artists copy; great artists steal.' -- Steve Jobs & others*

+> *'The secret to creativity is knowing how to hide your sources.' -- Albert Einstein*

 > *'Those who do not want to imitate anything, produce nothing.' -- Salvador Dali*

 > *'The new is the forgotten because everything has already happened.' -- Arturo Pérez Reverte*

-> *'The secret to creativity is knowing how to hide your sources.' -- Albert Einstein*

-> *'Good artists copy; great artists steal.' -- Steve Jobs & others*

 > *'To invent, you need a good imagination and a pile of junk.' -- Thomas Edison*

+> *'Creativity is just connecting things.
+When you ask creative people how they did something, they feel a little guilty because they didn't really do it, they just saw something.
+It seemed obvious to them after a while.' -- Steve Jobs*

-Creativity is a muscle -- you have to practice it every day.
+How to find ideas?
+Ideas born out of free time, play and boredom.
+Creativity is a muscle, you have to practice it every day.
 Once it stays the same, it's no longer creative.
 [Without new experiences, your soul rots](chapter_1_self.md#on-comfort-and-risk).

-> *'Good ideas are a numbers game.
-You need a lot of bad ones to get one good.'*

-> *'We can’t solve problems by using the same kind of thinking we used when we created them.'*

-How to find ideas?
-Creativity is born out of free time, play and boredom lead to creativity.
+> *'The way to get good ideas is to get lots of ideas and throw the bad ones away.' -- Linus Pauling*

+> *'The mind that opens to a new idea never returns to its original size.' -- Albert Einstein*

 > *'If you accept conventional wisdom from conventional people living conventional lives.
 Can you expect to be anything other than conventional?'*

+> *'We can’t solve problems by using the same kind of thinking we used when we created them.' -- Albert Einstein*

+> *'The secret to doing good research is always to be a little underemployed.
+You waste years by not being able to waste hours.' -- Amos Tversky*

+> *'I cultivate empty space as a way of life for the creative process.' -- Josh Waitzkin*

+> *'Ignorance is a bliss, gives you freedom to think about stuff. being ignorant about the market and the «right way» to do things allows them to come up with creative solutions to problems that experienced veterans would never have thought of.
+Do not see your ignorance as a curse, see it as a blessing.'*

+What is the value of an idea?

 > *'Ideas by themselves are roughly worthless.
 There's no market for them.
 There's no place where one can go and buy an idea.
 Describing your idea in detail doesn't mean other people will copy it.
 First they'll have to be convinced it's a good idea.
 If you ever tried to change anyone else's mind you know by now how hard that is.
 Not even founders themselves can predict how well their own ideas will do.
 And even if people are convinced your idea is a good idea, they'll still have to compare it to the existing idea they are already working on and see which one they're more likely to do well with.'*

-> *'Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise.' -- John Tukey*

-> *'Ignorance is a bliss, gives you freedom to think about stuff. being ignorant about the market and the «right way» to do things allows them to come up with creative solutions to problems that experienced veterans would never have thought of.
-Do not see your ignorance as a curse, see it as a blessing.'*

-> *'The secret to doing good research is always to be a little underemployed.
-You waste years by not being able to waste hours.' -- Amos Tversky*

-> *'I cultivate empty space as a way of life for the creative process.' -- Josh Waitzkin*

-> *'Creativity is just connecting things.
-When you ask creative people how they did something, they feel a little guilty because they didn't really do it, they just saw something.
-It seemed obvious to them after a while.'*

-> *'Finding a good idea: idea sex, mix stuff.'*

-How to judge ideas?

-> *'Peers (fellow creators) are the best judging ideas.
-Managers are the worse because they are outcome attached: they will regret more a false positive than a false negative.'*

 > *'Ideas are not worth a damn thing.
 Only execution is.
 Forget all of your ideas.
 Instead, worry about transforming yourself into the kind of person who can execute and bring ideas to life.'*

-Creativity is linked to autonomy.
+> *'Creativity and critical thinking: In subordinate position it gets you labelled a dreamer, a weirdo, or an idiot.
+In executive position, visionary, maverick, multidisciplinary thinker, etc. You can only truly creative in a position with autonomy, so you either climb the ladder or start your own thing.'*

+> *'Ideas, then good ideas, then execution, then Do-ing, then networking, then idea sex, then turning an idea into a future vision, then monetizing the idea.
+Then more ideas.' -- james Altucher*

+How to judge ideas?
 Best ideas come from the market, not from you.

-> *'Creativity and critical thinking:
-In subordinate position it gets you labelled a dreamer, a weirdo, or an idiot.
-In executive position, visionary, maverick, multidisciplinary thinker, etc.
-You can only truly creative in a position with autonomy, so you either climb the ladder or start your own thing.'*
+> *'Peers are the best judging ideas.
+Managers are the worse because they are outcome attached: they will regret more a false positive than a false negative.'*

 <!--
-> *'If you don't imagine, nothing ever happens at all.' -- John Green*
+Creativity is linked to autonomy.

+> *'Finding a good idea: idea sex, mix stuff.'*

+> *'Far better an approximate answer to the right question, which is often vague, than an exact answer to the wrong question, which can always be made precise.' -- John Tukey*

 there’s a will there’s a way.

-If you’re willing to get creative, there’s nothing that you can’t do, be, or achieve.
-But you must be willing to think outside of the box and cut yourself off from any possibility of failure.

-Get creative to achieve your dreams

-> *'The mind that opens to a new idea never returns to its original size.' -- Albert Einstein*

 Play is a gateway to possibility.
 Einstein called play the essential feature of productive thought.
-Seneca was also a fan of combinatorial play.

 > *'Moments of originality and moments of conformity.'*

-Ideas, then good ideas, then execution, then Do-ing, then networking, then idea sex, then turning an idea into a future vision, then monetizing the idea.
-Then more ideas. -- altucher

-It's true that some ideas are better than other ones.
-But movement, action is the only thing that matters in the end.
-Because the right idea not executed is worth nothing, but a mediocre one well taken care of and well executed can prove to be worth much.
+Some ideas are better than other ones but action is the only thing that matters in the end.
+The right idea not executed is worth nothing, but a mediocre one well executed can prove to be worth much.
 Ideas mature, evolve.
 They smash themselves against real life, sometimes for good -->